Be Happy in Your Career

 Your Character Strengths

 Character strengths are 24 positive traits within each of us.
-We can also think of these character strengths as 24 seeds within us that we can nurture and grow that often just requires us to do the proper watering.
+We can also think of these character strengths as 24 seeds within us that we can nurture and grow that often just require us to do the proper watering.
 You can take the VIA Character Strengths Survey to determine your unique signature strengths (the link for this Free Survey can be found in the show notes)

 So why character strengths?
 Our brains and bodies are wired to look for what is “wrong”, rather than what is “right”.
 We have sophisticated systems in our body to fight or flight in terms of when there is danger and upsetting things going on.
 While we have some wiring for what’s right, the wrong part is very strong.
 Therefore, it comes down to us learning how to focus on the right and this is one reason why knowing and using your character strengths can have a positive impact on your life.